 Plan it before you pack it.
 If you are putting something in your pack, make sure it works.
 Try making little outfits in a layout.
 Here is a sample below for a week-long summer trip with plans to dine, hike, bike, and beach.
 First, I put out a few favorites that I feel good in including pants, shorts and a dress with coordinates.

 Then, just to be sure, I made outfits.

-And now, just since Nuu-Muu is the ultimate travel companion, I’ll remind my readers what Nuu-Muus do and don’t do:
+And now, just since Nuu-Muu is the ultimate travel dress, I’ll remind my readers what Nuu-Muus do and don’t do:

 P.S.
 Don’t forget your water bottle.